What's the recovery like for Mommy Makeover?

 Frequently asked questions

-Is mommy makeover recovery harder than individual procedures?
+Is recovery harder than the individual procedures?